Open-Ended Questions Examples for Preschoolers

 Combine open-ended and closed-ended questions

-Closed-ended questions aren’t a great tool to keep conversations going; however, they are a useful way to start one.
+Closed-ended questions are not a great tool to keep conversations going; however, they are a useful way to start one.
 Use them to introduce a topic to your children.
 Follow up by asking open-ended questions to allow your children to use their words while expressing their thoughts, feelings, and opinions.
 For example, in a conversation about sports, you can start by asking the closed-ended question, “What is your favorite sport?”
-To keep the conversation going, follow up with open-ended questions like, “Why is it your favorite sport?,” “How do you feel when you’re playing it?,” and “What’s your favorite thing about it?
+To keep the conversation going, follow up with open-ended questions like, “Why is it your favorite sport?,” “How do you feel when you are playing it?,” and “What is your favorite thing about it?

 Ask stimulating questions

-You wouldn’t expect an adult to enjoy answering “boring” questions, so why would we expect the same of children?
+You would not expect an adult to enjoy answering "boring" questions, so you should not expect the same of children.
 In conjunction with asking them stimulating questions, ask questions in a way that relates to them.
 Ask your children about their interests and experiences.
-You can ask them about what they’re doing and prompt them to make predictions or provide explanations.
+You can ask them about what they are doing and prompt them to make predictions or provide explanations.
 The open-ended questions you ask can also guide them to connect concepts back to their own lives and experiences.

 Give them time to answer